MRICS Opportunity – APC Coaching Service

-The APC is the final step for a qualified person to become a Member of the Royal Institution of Chartered Surveyors.
-There are 22 sector pathways to the MRICS and we are trained and accredited to help you with the Quantity Surveying and Construction pathway.
+Now, the APC is the final step for a qualified person to become a Member of the Royal Institution of Chartered Surveyors.
+There are 22 sector pathways to the MRICS and we are trained and accredited to help you with the Quantity Surveying and Construction and Project Management pathways.
 On this path, you’ll be tested on your competencies in all aspects of surveying, details of which can be found on the RICS website.

 - Upon payment, we will give you access to our virtual study platform, Moodle.
 You will use this as your course hub and you can find all your learning resources on Moodle.

 - We will assign you an APC member who we think suits your needs best.